-Under the Job Support Scheme, the Government will contribute towards the wage costs of employees where businesses are affected by coronavirus (COVID-19) restrictions, with the aim of avoiding redundancies where jobs are viable in the long term.
+Under the Job Support Scheme as previously announced, the Government would contribute towards the wage costs of employees where businesses are affected by coronavirus (COVID-19) restrictions, with the aim of avoiding redundancies where jobs are viable in the long term.

-- One part of the scheme, referred to by the Government as "JSS Open", is for businesses that are facing lower demand because of coronavirus but that are able to stay open, with employees working reduced hours.
-See What financial support is available under the Job Support Scheme for businesses that are permitted to remain open under coronavirus restrictions?.
+- One part of the scheme, referred to by the Government as "JSS Open", was for businesses that are facing lower demand because of coronavirus but that are able to stay open, with employees working reduced hours.

-- The other part, referred to by the Government as "JSS Closed", is for businesses that are legally required to close under local or national coronavirus restrictions.
-See What financial support is available under the Job Support Scheme for businesses that are required to close under coronavirus restrictions?.
+- The other part, referred to by the Government as "JSS Closed", was for businesses that are legally required to close under local or national coronavirus restrictions.

-Employers cannot make employees redundant or give them notice of redundancy while they are claiming for them under the Job Support Scheme.
+Employers would not be able to make employees redundant or give them notice of redundancy while claiming for them under the Job Support Scheme.